26.2 - the marathon: Home

 3hrs 45 mins

-As you can see they are all quite close, except for Hal Higdon’s, which is actually the one I prefer as being the most realistic.
+As you can see they are all quite close to each other, except for Hal Higdon’s, which is actually the one I prefer as being the most realistic.

 I don’t totally agree with the calculators especially if you use a 5K time to project your marathon finish time.
 It just doesn’t work that way…otherwise everyone would be meeting his or her marathon time goal!!